aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Loading/loadoptions/tempFolder/_index.md

 ## LoadOptions.tempFolder property

 Allows to use temporary files when reading document.
-By default this property is ``None`` and no temporary files are used.
+By default this property is ``null`` and no temporary files are used.